Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 1 The Real Cost of Poor Flock Protection: A Loss Calculator

-Most new free-range farmers think about predator and disease losses in terms of individual dead birds.
-The true cost is far higher — it cascades across the entire production system.
-Here is what a single unprotected overnight attack or disease outbreak actually costs a 100-bird flock in 2026:
+Most new free-range farmers think about predator and disease losses only in terms of the birds they lose.
+The real cost is much higher because the damage affects the entire production system.
+A single unprotected overnight attack or disease outbreak can impact growth, production, cash flow, and future income.
+Here is what one incident can actually cost a 100-bird flock in 2026:

 🦅 Scenario: One bayawak (monitor lizard) breach on a 100-bird flock